cziter15/archvis-webgl/README.md

 ## 🧩 Usage

-- Click the `Load` button and pick an XML file that follows the project's arch XML format.
+- Click the `LOAD` button and pick an XML file that follows the project's arch XML format.
-- Click `Save` to download the current architecture as `architecture.xml`.
+- Click `SAVE` to download the current architecture as `architecture.xml`.
-- Click `Sample` to load the included example architecture.
+- Click `LOAD SAMPLE` to load the included example architecture.
 - Toggle UI: press `U`.
-Toggle cursor: press `Q`.
+- Toggle cursor: press `Q`.

 ## 📜 Example XML